stoically/temporary-containers/README.md

 * Pressing Alt+N (Tab) or Shift+Alt+C (Window)
 * RightClick ContextMenu on a Link "Open Link in New Container Tab" > "No Container"

+Open Tabs in the current active Container:
+* Pressing Alt+X

 There's an Advanced configuration to activate automatic deletion of History for Temporary Containers.
 It comes with a Warning since Firefox doesn't support that feature fully yet.
 Make sure to read it carefully before using that feature.

 [Get the Add-on here.](https://addons.mozilla.org/firefox/addon/temporary-containers/)